howtographql/howtographql/content/backend/graphql-scala/7-relations.md

 </Instruction>

 Actually we've simplified the code above a little.
-When you look into a part `ctx.dao.getLinksByUserIds(ids(linkByUserRel)` a but, you can wonder "And what if link has two relations?
-Does `getLinkByUserIds` could be replaced by another function?"
+When you look into the part `ctx.dao.getLinksByUserIds(ids(linkByUserRel))` a bit, you can wonder "And what if link has two relations?
+Could `getLinkByUserIds` be replaced by another function?"
 Be patient, such case will be covered later in this chapter.
 In our case we have only one relation, so we can retrieve all `userId`'s by calling `ids(linkByUserRel)` functions.

 ### Add fields to GraphQL Objects

-Let's begin from `LinkType`. `Link` already has `postedBy` field, but for now it's only an `Int` and we need entire user.
+Let's begin from `LinkType`. `Link` already has `postedBy` field, but for now it's only an `Int` and we need the entire user.
-To achieve this we have to replace entire field definition.
+To achieve this we have to replace the entire field definition.

 <Instruction>